Introduction to the Numerous Cassava Products (47 By-Products)

 What are Cassava Products?

-Cassava products are products from different parts of the cassava plant including garri cassava flakes, flour, animal feed, starch, ethanol, biofuel, fufu, and adhesives.
+Cassava products are products from different parts of the cassava plant, including the root and stem.
+They include garri cassava flakes, flour, animal feed, starch, ethanol, biofuel, fufu, and adhesives.

 Let’s take a look at some of the key products along the cassava value chain.